Small talk in Finland – does it exist? How can you make small talk with Finns? Hands down, those are the most asked cultural questions in my inbox.

 Everyone will have their own encounters and experiences in Finland based on the length and type of their stay and the area(s) they visit.

-Psst… Follow me on Instagram and add more quirky Finland to your life instantly!
+Psst… Follow me on Instagram and get more Finland into your daily life immediately!

 Näytä tämä julkaisu Instagramissa.

 There are several positively tingling aspects to this topic so I have tried to combine all of the most common issues neatly in this post.

 If there’s anything you’d like to ask, comment below so others will find our conversation too!